Elections in Virginia: Administration

-The U.S. state of Virginia holds its state general elections on the first Tuesday after the first Monday in November (better known as Election Day) in every second odd-numbered years.
-As a result of this, general elections in Virginia systematically follow the quadrennial United States presidential election by one year.
+The Commonwealth of Virginia holds its state general elections on the first Tuesday after the first Monday in November (better known as Election Day) in every odd-numbered year.
+As a result of this, gubernatorial elections in Virginia systematically follow the quadrennial United States presidential election by one year.

 During general elections in Virginia, elections are held for the statewide executive positions of governor, lieutenant governor, and attorney general.
 Elections are also held for legislative positions in the Senate of Virginia and the Virginia House of Delegates and the county-level offices of Commonwealth's attorney, sheriff, clerk of court, Treasurer, and Commissioner of the Revenue.
-Officials elected to the House of Delegates serve a term of two years, and clerks of court are elected to eight year terms.
+Officials elected to the House of Delegates serve a term of two years, and clerks of court are elected to eight-year terms.
 All other officials are elected for a term of four years.

-Virginia's governor, lieutenant governor, and attorney general are elected at large.
-State senators and members of the House of Delegates are elected in single-member districts, and county-level officials are elected by county.
+Virginia's governor, lieutenant governor, and attorney general are elected at large every four years.
+State senators and members of the House of Delegates are elected in single-member districts.
+County-level officials are elected by county.

-Virginia has 100 seats in its house of delegates, and 40 seats in its Senate.
+Virginia has 100 seats in its House of Delegates, and 40 seats in its Senate.